 The menu changes daily, with daring dishes driven by what is in season.
-Chef David Moyle (ex-The Stackings at Peppermint Bay) has put plenty of soul into Franklin, which is housed in the old Mercury’s printing press floor.
+There’s plenty of soul in Franklin, which is housed in the old Mercury’s printing press floor.

 The industrial-themed space is ostensibly a tapas bar that specialises in wood-fired cooking with small plate options such as salt cod mantecato and mussel and potato galette and big plates of slow-roasted meats.

 Franklin Hobart 3435 Channel Highway, Woodbridge, Tasmania, tel: +61 3 6267 4088; 30 Argyle St, Hobart, tel: +61 3 6234 3375.

 If you dig the pig and want to enjoy the whole farm-to-fork experience in situ, you will easily find your happy place at Mount Gnomon Farm Restaurant.